devbird007/ChRIS-in-a-box/README.md

 ## Technical Overview

-Chris in a box is intended to run Chris as containers using Podman and Microshift depending on the choice of deployment.
+ChRIS in a box is intended to run the components of ChRIS application as containers using Podman and Microshift depending on the choice of deployment.

 The folder _podman_ provides YAML files which can be read by `podman play kube` to run _ChRIS_.

 At the moment it is insecure and not be used in production.
 However, we aim for make changes so that it can run in production.
 This is a good starting point for writing production-ready configurations of _ChRIS_.

-_Chris in a box_ runs applications in "production mode" (where applicable) To use a specific backend service please refer to the project source repositories instead, e.g. https://github.com/FNNDSC/ChRIS_ultron_backEnd
+_ChRIS in a box_ runs applications in "production mode" (where applicable) To use a specific backend service please refer to the project source repositories instead, e.g. https://github.com/FNNDSC/ChRIS_ultron_backEnd

 Image tags are pinned to stable versions, so _chris in a box_ may be out-of-date with development versions of _ChRIS_ components.